CB2 micro

 3 Assembly procedure

-Follow carefully the steps below, to assemble your CB2 micro KIT.
+Follow carefully the steps below, to assemble your CB2 micro.
 If you closely follow this procedure you will ensure an easy build and the assembled board will contain no errors.
-For the assembly procedure make sure you have seen the components list, as this will be very useful during the KIT assembly process.
+For the assembly procedure make sure you have seen the components list, as this will be very useful during the CB2 micro assembly process.

-The PCB that you receive with your CB2 micro KIT, has markings for each component value instead of the component label.
-This way, if you have basic soldering and components identification skills, you can assemble the KIT without even looking at the components list.
+The PCB that you receive with your CB2 micro, has markings for each component value instead of the component label.
+This way, if you have basic soldering and components identification skills, you can assemble the CB2 micro without even looking at the components list.

 3.1 Step 1 - Solder the crystal